chempogonzalez/slack-api-checker/README.md

 $npm run test
 ```

-To run the linters for this proyecto you will need to execute the following command:
+To run the linters for this project you will need to execute the following command:

 ```bash
 # ESLint linter